IS SILENCE A VIRTUE

 Dereliction of Duty

-If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
-Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation (Charles G. Finney).
-Those words were conveyed in the First Great Awakening; how much more do they need to be proclaimed in this hour?
+If our politics become so corrupt that the very foundations of our government are ready to fall away the pulpit is responsible for it.
+Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

 Acceptance of Ungodly